Home / about / more /

 On our funding, independence and academic integrity

-Second, the Migration Observatory has always been clear about its funders.
-It is funded by Unbound Philanthropy, Barrow Cadbury Trust, and the Princess Diana of Wales Memorial Fund, as well as hosting particular projects funded by the ESRC and the University of Oxford Social Science Division through its Oxford University Press John Fell Fund.
+The Migration Observatory has always been clear about its funders.
+It was initially set up with funding from Unbound Philanthropy, Barrow Cadbury Trust, and the Princess Diana of Wales Memorial Fund, as well as hosting particular projects funded by the ESRC and the University of Oxford Social Science Division through its Oxford University Press John Fell Fund.
+Over the years an array of philanthropic and academic funders have provided funding for us – for a complete list, visit our funders page here.
+These funding bodies have varying strategic goals for their grants – and these goals commonly change over time.
+Many also fund other organisations that are very different from our own.
+None of this has any influence on our overall mission.

-The Observatory has established strong research credentials, with original research and funding proposals that have been recognised through the academic peer review process as attaining the highest standards of excellence in UK social science.
+The Observatory has established strong research credentials, with original research and projects that have been recognised through the academic peer review process as attaining the highest standards of excellence in UK social science, and that are commonly cited in academic journals.

 It is crucial to the quality of the national debate on migration, and indeed to policy-making, that we have an independent, impartial source of evidence that can be used by all sides in the public debate on migration.
-We hoped that Migration Watch, like many other NGOs as well as government departments, parliamentary committees, and media organisations, would welcome the addition of an independent, reliable source of data and evidence on the migration debate, and continue to be puzzled why this apparently is not the case.
-Migration Watch cite the Migration Observatory when it provides evidence that supports the Migration Watch position (see here and here), and condemn the Observatory as biased when it does not (see here and here).
+We hope that NGOs as well as government departments, parliamentary committees, and media organisations, continue to benefit from our independent, reliable source of data and evidence on the migration debate.

 Contact Us